 The best developers keep up to date of the latest technologies and techniques and so should their managers.
 Reading blog posts, articles and books are basic ways to sharpen management skills.
 Many managers don't spend as much time connecting with their peers within the company or industry but learning from other’s experiences one-on-one can be an effective way to step up your game.

-- Subscribe to Software Engineering Weekly and explore articles from the archive on Trello.
+- Subscribe to Software Lead Weekly and explore articles from the archive on Trello.

 - Find available training in your area and seek sponsorship from your employer.
 Localytics has sponsored courses at local management schools such as Sloan and enrolled most of our managers in Intelligent.ly courses.